AnnaLangner/ACO_TSP/README.md

 * Number of ants `50`
 * Number of iterations `100`
 * Pheromone evaporation rate `0.3`
+* index of city `5`

 After clicking the submit button, the best route is calculated.
 It gives the city numbers in the order the ant passed through, as well as the best route length.

+Two graphs will appear under the calculated data.
+The first shows the best route, and the second shows how the length of the routes changed depending on the iteration performed.